SCS4Hybrid/SCS-Hybrid/README.md

 # SCS-Hybrid
-data and code for our paper
+The code of our proposed approaches and more detailed experimental results will be provided when our paper is accepted.